brugal/wolfcamql/README-wolfcam.txt

   cg_cameraUpdateFreeCam  transfers origin and angles to freecam state

-  cg_cameraDebugPath  adds a model showing the camera path without updating freecam origin and angles,  use r_drawworld 0  and r_fastsky 1  for a clearer view
+  cg_cameraDebugPath  adds a model showing the camera path without updating freecam origin and angles.
+Use r_drawworld 0  and r_fastsky 1  for a clearer view.
+If both camera types are present (q3mme and wolfcamql) it will draw a model for each of them.

 --------------------------------------------------------------------------